 - Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

-- Prints - including lithographs, silkscreen, and block prints
+- Prints: lithographs, silkscreen, and block prints.

 - Computer Generated Art

-All entries must be an original in concept, design and execution.
+All entries must be original in concept, design and execution.

 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.

-If you would like more information on the annual Congressional District Art Competition - including this year's deadlines - please submit the following form.
+If you would like more information on the annual Congressional District Art Competition, please submit the following form.